abhishek-iiit/Real-Estates-Price-Estimator/README.md

   <li>created model as <i>Output.joblib</i></li>
 </ul>

-Made using <b>RandomTreeRegressor</b> so as to minimize the error ,thus predicting the Price of the Houses nearly to accurate value.
+Made using <b>RandomTreeRegressor</b> so as to minimize the error ,thus predicting the Price
+<br>of the Houses nearly to accurate value.
 <br>
 <br>
 <br>